WHY SHOULD I CONSIDER CHRISTIAN EDUCATION?

 Even the best public schools are prohibited by law from reinforcing the values you teach at home.
 They either compete against them or disregard them altogether.
 Because you care about the mental and spiritual development of your children, you may spend countless hours trying to bridge the philosophical gap between Christianity and humanism, a gap that would never have existed had they attended Christian school.

 "To commit our children to the care of irreligious persons is to commit lambs to the superintendency of wolves."
+Timothy Dwight

-“A California charter school embroiled in controversy about a lesson to kindergarteners on transgenderism is not backing down.
+“A California charter school embroiled in controversy about a lesson to kindergartners on transgenderism is not backing down.
 On Monday, the Sacramento-area school board rejected a proposal by parents to allow children to opt out of lessons on gender identity.

 The proposal came after a kindergarten teacher at Rocklin Academy Gateway in June reintroduced a boy in the class as a transgender girl without parental notification.” (“World” 2017)